antonioscript/AWS.IAM/README.md

 </br>

-_> Rule criado automaticamente na criação do recurso_
+_> Rule created automatically when creating the recurso_

 -------